Mery-e/datascienceproject/README.md

 ### Named Entity Recognition (NER)

 - *Processing*:
   - Implemented functions to perform NER using Spacy and Stanza on biographies.
+First tokenizing with Spacy model.
-  - Results stored in a Pandas dataframe or JSON file.
+  - Results stored in a Pandas dataframe.

 ### NER Analysis by Entity Type